When it feels like your teenager is living on another planet

 4. Listen to the teenager’s opinion and views.
 You don’t have to agree with them, but they should be given consideration and respect.
 This makes the teenager feel worthwhile.

 5. Use the same words and stance that you’d use with a friend or colleague you respect.
+If you have married a single mother and her son speaks in a different way, then make an effort to learn the language, through Translation Services Singapore.
 I believe that we sometimes talk to members of our close family in a way we wouldn’t talk to anyone else!
 Be careful not to put your teenager down.

 6. We like to use the word acute to describe teenagers – acutely sad, happy, bored, bold, insecure.
 It’s important to remember how strongly they feel about issues we might brush off.